Endpoint Services, MECM, Configure MECM Endpoint Protection

 - Configure email notifications

-If endpoints are not managed by SCCM, they will first have to be provisioned for the SCCM service (see 67714) before following these steps.
+If endpoints are not managed by MECM, they will first have to be provisioned for the MECM service (see 67714) before following these steps.

-In the SCCM console, navigate to Administration→Client Settings.
-Right-click Client Settings and select Create Custom Client Device Settings to create a new policy, or right-click an existing policy and select Properties to modify it for SCEP deployment/management.
+In the console, navigate to Administration→Client Settings.
+Right-click Client Settings and select Create Custom Client Device Settings to create a new policy, or right-click an existing policy and select Properties to modify it.